 - Only travel to an appropriate archival collection for research on an aspect of the history of communication technology, broadly defined, will be supported.

 Complete the application form [Word document] and email it and a c.v. (no more than 3 pages, 12-point font, 2.5cm/1 inch margins) to firstname.lastname@example.org.
-Your c.v. should include publications, fellowships, or other accomplishments relevant to your proposed research, as well as professional societies or other memberships.
-The deadline for submitting an application is midnight GMT, 30 June 2021.
+Your c.v. should include publications, fellowships, or other accomplishments relevant to your proposed research, as well as professional societies or other affiliations.
+The deadline for submitting an application is midnight GMT, 5 December 2021.
 The winner will be announced by Friday, 14 January, 2022.